lizardfs/documentation/source/man/lizardfs.7.rst

 spreads data over several physical localizations (servers), which are visible to a user as one resource.
 For standard file operations LizardFS acts as other Unix-alike file systems.
-It has hierarchical structure (directory tree), stores files' attributes (permissions, last access and modification times) as well as making it possible to create special files (block and character devices, pipes and sockets), symbolic links (file names pointing to another files accessible locally, not necessarily on LizardFS) and hard links (different names of files which refer to the same data on LizardFS).
+It has hierarchical structure (directory tree), stores file attributes (permissions, last access and modification times) as well as making it possible to create special files (block and character devices, pipes and sockets), symbolic links (file names pointing to another file accessible locally, not necessarily on a LizardFS) and hard links (different names of files which refer to the same data on LizardFS).
 Access to the file system can be limited based on IP address and/or password.